lmlaaron/AutoCAT/README.md

 ```

 ## Benign Trace Generation
-You can test some open-source benign traces.
 If you want to use [SPEC 2017](https://www.spec.org/cpu2017/), please make sure you have liscence to it and follow the [instructions here](https://code.vt.edu/bearhw-public/rl-mem-trace) to generate the traces.
 To use the traces, specify the path to the trace files in the configs.
+You can also test some open-source datasets as well.

 ## Training
 To train MACTA